 Nigel Oseland is a workplace strategist, change manager, environmental psychologist, researcher, international speaker and published author.
 He draws on his psychology background and his own research to advise occupiers on how to redefine their workstyles and rethink their workplace to create working environments that enhance individual and organisational performance and deliver maximum value.
 Nigel is the programme advisor for the Workplace Trends series of conferences.

-Registration for delegates is open now, currently at early bird rates.
+Registration for delegates is open now.
 Virtual tickets are also available for those not able to make the journey to London.

-Take part via a live-stream, and receive videos of each conference session.
-Videos will be released to you approximately 2 weeks after the conference date.
+Take part and view the sessions via a live-stream + receive videos of each conference session after the event.